Taylor Hawkins geeking out over Bohemian Rhapsody is genius

-Watch the Foo Fighters drummer wax lyrical about the iconic single from his favourite band.
+We look back at the magic moment, which saw the Foo Fighters drummer wax lyrical about his favourite band's iconic single.

-When he's not listening to them or watching their videos with the Freddie Mercury, he's busy covering them on stage during Foo Fighters' gigs.
+When he wasn't listening to them or watching their videos, featuring their late frontman Freddie Mercury, Taylor Hawkins was covering them on stage during Foo Fighters' gigs.

-Now, the Learn To Fly drummer has taken time out of his busy schedule to break down Bohemian Rhapsody, the iconic song from his favourite band.
+Back in 2019, the Learn To Fly drummer took time out of his busy schedule to talk to Radio X and break down Bohemian Rhapsody, the iconic song from his favourite band.

-Watch our video above, where Hawkins talks about everything from where he was when he first heard the track, to how it makes him feel.
+Watch our video, where Hawkins talks about everything from where he was when he first heard the track, to how it makes him feel.